-More specifically, spirulina contains four superfood properties that help to feed your face with a swell of nutrients.
+More specifically, spirulina contains four superfood properties that help to feed your face with a ton of nutrients:

 Spirulina contains phycocyanin, a protein that helps the algae photosynthesize light.
 It contains a vibrant blue pigment, and it is often used as a natural colorant.

 Since phycocyanin interacts with light and pigments, it can be used to even your skin tone.
-Applied topically, it has also been shown to effectively disrupt the biological functions of tyrosinase, an enzyme that produces melanin in the skin.
+Applied topically, it has also been shown to effectively disrupt the biological functions of tyrosinase, an enzyme that produces melanin in the skin causing hyperpigmentation.

-Researchers studying phycocyanin are extremely positive about many other possible benefits of the compound.
+Researchers studying phycocyanin are excited about many other possible benefits of the compound.
 Here are a few functions that blue spirulina may contribute to:

 - Phycocyanin may be able to serve as a type of sunscreen, preventing cell death in healthy skin cells exposed to UV rays.